jfcisco/student-reg/README.md

-# AISIS Online Redesign Implementation
+# Unofficial AISIS Online Redesign Implementation

-Implements the redesign concept of the Ateneo Integrated Student Information System by Miguel Galace.
+Implements the redesign concept of the Ateneo Integrated Student Information System (AISIS) by Miguel Galace.

 Link to the mockups: https://www.behance.net/gallery/47185053/AISIS-Online-Redesign-Concept

+A project to practice my development skills.
+This is in no way connected to the mentioned university nor to Mr. Galace.

+Made with React + Typescript and Tailwind CSS.

 # Getting Started with Create React App